hz12opensource/libresdr/README.md

 Checkout the prebuilt firmware under the ["Release" section](https://github.com/hz12opensource/libresdr/releases) on github.
-The base clock without overclocking is 750MHz for CPU and 525 MHz for memory, and you should be able to run continous 20MSPS with the libiio/PlutoSDR API over gigabit Ethernet.
+The base clock without overclocking is 750MHz for CPU and 525 MHz for memory, and you should be able to run continuous 20MSPS with the libiio/PlutoSDR API over gigabit Ethernet.
 Several different overclocked firmware package for the Zynq 7020 SoC were provided.
-With 1100 MHz CPU and 750 MHz memory overclock, I can run 27.5 MSPS continous sampling on Ubuntu + SDR++.
+With 1100 MHz CPU and 750 MHz memory overclock, I can run 27.5 MSPS continuous sampling on Ubuntu + SDR++.

 ## Build